kier-johns/book_recommender_and_classifier/README.md

 **What do incorrect predictions mean in this context?**
-- Scenerio 1: A book is predicted that I should not read it immediately (an average rating of less than 4 stars)
+- Scenario 1: A book is predicted that I should not read it immediately (an average rating of less than 4 stars)
-    - In this scenerio, I could potentially opt not to read it and miss out on a great book
+    - In this scenario, I could potentially opt not to read a book that could end my book hangover
-- Scenerio 2: A book is predicted that I should read it immediately (an average rating of higher than 4 stars)
+- Scenario 2: A book is predicted that I should read it immediately (an average rating of higher than 4 stars)
-    - In this scenerio, I could potentially read a book that I dislike
+    - In this scenario, I could potentially read a book that I dislike and it could end up not helping my book hangover

-Personally, scenerio 2 is not an issue in my eyes.
+Truthfully, neither scenario is life or death.
+All books will get read eventually, this just determines the timeline of that.
+Scenario 2 is especially not an issue in my eyes.
 I will never regret reading a book, regardless if I like it or not.
 Time spent exploring other worlds via books is time well spent.
-Scenerio 1 is what is bothersome to me.
-I would be upset to learn that I opted out of reading a book based on a incorrect rating.
+If anything, Scenario 1 is what is bothersome to me.
+I would be upset to learn that I opted out of reading a book that could end my sorrows, based on a incorrect rating.

 ### Final Thoughts:

 Despite achieving only a 68.9% accuracy rate, I consider the NLP model the most practical due to its reliance on readily available information.
-To improve this model, it would be ideal to incorporate additional features that could enhance its effectiveness, including genre, book length, price, format (hardback, paperback, e-book), and written reviews.
+To improve this model, it would be ideal to incorporate additional features that could enhance its effectiveness, including genre, book length, price, and format (hardback, paperback, e-book), which is all information that a reader would have available by simply having the book.
+With the help of GoodReads pages, written reviews could also be added to help improve the model.
 Additionally, introducing metadata about a book's cover could add an intriguing dimension.
 While it's commonly said not to judge a book by its cover, the visual aspect can sometimes influence the decision to read or skip a particular book.

 # Sources: